 Christine O'Doherty, Lawyer

-Christine O’Doherty is CIAJ’s Executive Director since 2017.
+Christine O’Doherty has been CIAJ’s Executive Director since 2017.
 A bilingual lawyer experienced in professional, labour and commercial law, she has contributed to developing and implementing effective government relations and public affairs strategies for a number of major organizations.
 Ms. O’Doherty has taught at the Faculté de pharmacie de l’Université de Montréal for 14 years, where she was responsible for the implementation of the soft skills curriculum for graduate and undergraduate students.
 In her spare time she writes fiction.